-FAIRFIELD - Thousands of movies, TV shows, music albums, e-books, audio books and comics are now available to Solano County residents for mobile and online devices through a new partnership with Hoopla "We continually strive to serve the community in new and inventive ways that empower our customers to explore and grow," said Bonnie Katz, Solano library services, in a press release.
-Library card-holders ebooks-and-more to begin enjoying thousands of titles - from Hollywood studios, record companies and publishers.
+FAIRFIELD - Thousands of movies, TV shows, music albums, e-books, audio books and comics are now available to Solano County residents for mobile and online devices through a new partnership with Hoopla Digital.

+"We continually strive to serve the community in new and inventive ways that empower our customers to explore and grow," said Bonnie Katz, Solano County's director of time, any place.
+Hoopla is library services, in a press ebooks-and-more to begin enjoying thousands of titles - from Hollywood studios, record companies and publishers.